tanishaCodes/react-portfolio/README.md

 ## Learning Points

 It took me a few months to code this app because my initial desire was to include an email API in the backend.
 Unfortunately, I could not get the email API to function because the API keys I used from NodeMailer and SendGrid were nonfunctioning.
 Therefore, I resorted to an email service for the frontend.

-## Plans

-- [ ] Eventually, I will return to this app to include an email API in the backend.

-- [ ] I also will change the layout to an SPA.